 The principal risks and uncertainties are centered on changes in the level of funding from DfE/ESFA.
-In addition, the academy trust is a member of the Local Government Pension Scheme (LGPS), which results in the recognition of significant deficit on the academy trust balance sheet.
+In addition, the academy trustis a member of the Local Government Pension Scheme (LGPS), which results in the recognition of significant deficit on the academy trust balance sheet.

 The Governors have assessed the major risks, to which the academy trust is exposed, in particular those relating specifically to teaching provision of facilities and other operational areas of the academy trust, and its finances.
-The Governors have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety, bullying and school visits) and in relation to the control of finance.
+The Governors have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety and school visits) and in relation to the control of finance.
 Where significant financial risk still remains they have ensured they have adequate insurance cover.
 The academy trust has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.

-The academy trust has fully implemented the requirements of the Safe Recruitment procedures and all staff have received training in this area in addition to training on Child Protection.
+The academy trust has fully implemented the requirements of the Safe Recruitment Procedures and all staff have received training in this area in addition to training on Child Protection.

 The academy trust is subject to a number of risks and uncertainties in common with other academies.
-The academy trust has in place procedures to identify and mitigate financial risks.
+The academy trusthas in place procedures to identify and mitigate financial risks.
+The academy trust will be switching to RPA next year from Zurich Insurance.